 Before you determine PE you must verify eligibility on MN–ITS, IVR or X12 270/271.
-Recipients currently eligible for any Minnesota Health Care Program (MHCP) (including MinnesotaCare) are not eligible for PE.
-Give current MHCP recipients a denial notice, and forward the application to DHS to determine whether the person is eligible for any other health care coverage.
+If you determine the person is not eligible for PE, give the person a denial notice.
+Then forward the application to DHS to determine whether the person is eligible for any other health care coverage.

 Certified MFPP providers are individuals and clinics providing primary family planning services that are certified by DHS to determine presumptive (short-term) eligibility for MFPP.
 Individual providers working in a certified clinic do not need separate certification when the clinic itself is certified.

-To become certified, a provider must have participated in a past MFPP training or complete the current online MFPP Training Guide (PDF), and submit the completed Certified Family Planning Provider Application Packet (DHS-4773) (PDF) to:
+Certified MFPP providers must follow the MFPP program-specific requirements defined in the online MFPP Provider Training Guide (DHS-7421) (PDF), and must submit the completed Certified Family Planning Provider Application Packet (DHS-4773) (PDF) to:

 PO Box 64987

 For questions, please call the MHCP Provider Call Center at 651-431-2700 or 800-366-5411.